 Hard Hats for Little Heads bicycle helmet giveaway program was created to help reduce head injury among Texas children.
 A properly fitting helmet can prevent almost all head injuries — up to 85 percent — the most common cause of disability or death in a bicycle crash.
 Since 1994, TMA has given away more than 350,000 helmets to Texas children.

 Everything you need to know about Hard Hats for Little Heads.

 TMA recommends you start planning your event at least a month in advance to ensure time for delivery of helmets and materials.

 Get the resources you need to host your event:

-Special thanks to the Texas Academy of Family Physicians and Texas Pediatric Society for their multi-year support.
-Their contributions provide 25 helmets for Texas family physicians and TPS members (matched with 25 helmets from the Hard Hats program).
+Special thanks to the Texas Academy of Family Physicians, Texas College of Emergency Physicians, and Texas Pediatric Society.
+Their contributions provide 25 helmets for Texas family physicians, along with TCEP and TPS members (matched with 25 helmets from the Hard Hats program).

 Donate to Hard Hats

 Got Hard Hats questions?
 Call or email the Knowledge Center.